JeremStudio/Pro-Main-Menu-UE/README.md

-# Pro Main Menu V3 - Version gratuite
+# Pro Main Menu V3 - Free Version

-Bienvenue dans le dépôt GitHub de la version gratuite de Pro Main Menu V3.
-Ce projet est une alternative gratuite au Pro Main Menu V3 par Piontek, disponible sur Unreal Engine Marketplace['https://www.unrealengine.com/marketplace/en-US/product/pro-main-menu-pack'].
+Welcome to the GitHub repository of the free version of Pro Main Menu V3.
+This project is a free alternative to Pro Main Menu V3 by Piontek, available on the Unreal Engine Marketplace.

-## À propos du projet
+## About the Project

-Pro Main Menu V3 est un menu principal complet et intensivement conçu, construit avec le système CommonUI.
-Il comprend une prise en charge complète des manettes de jeu, des options de contrôle, d'audio, de graphiques et de reconfiguration des touches, et bien d'autres fonctionnalités.
+Pro Main Menu V3 is a complete and intensively designed main menu, built with the CommonUI system.
+It includes full support for game controllers, control options, audio, graphics, and key reconfiguration, among many other features.

-Cette version gratuite vise à aider ceux qui ne peuvent pas se permettre la version payante, tout en offrant une grande partie des mêmes fonctionnalités.
+This free version aims to help those who cannot afford the paid version, while offering a large part of the same features.

-## Caractéristiques
+## Features

-- Prise en charge complète des manettes de jeu
+- Full support for game controllers
-- Options de contrôle, d'audio, de graphiques et de reconfiguration des touches
+- Control, audio, graphics, and key reconfiguration options
-- Construit avec le système CommonUI
+- Built with the CommonUI system
-- Et bien plus encore !
+- And much more!

-## Comment utiliser
+## How to Use

-Téléchargez le projet et ouvrez-le dans Unreal Engine.
-Vous pouvez ensuite explorer le projet et l'utiliser comme base pour votre propre jeu.
+Download the project and open it in Unreal Engine.
+You can then explore the project and use it as a basis for your own game.

-## Contribuer
+## Contributing

-Les contributions sont les bienvenues !
-N'hésitez pas à ouvrir une issue ou à soumettre une pull request.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

-## Licence
+## License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is under the MIT license.
+See the `LICENSE` file for more details.

 ## Contact

-Si vous avez des questions ou des commentaires, n'hésitez pas à me contacter.
+If you have any questions or comments, don't hesitate to contact me.

-Merci d'avoir consulté ce projet !
+Thank you for checking out this project!